-"Everything you want is on the other side of fear." - Jack Canfield.
+"Everything you want is on the other side of fear." - George Addair *

 Although the metabolic benefits of ice baths begin at water temperatures in the low 50's Fahrenheit, the psychological benefits sometimes don't emerge until the water gets colder.

-For him, that doesn't happen at temperatures greater than 35F, so he has to keep his Forge that cold.
+For me, that doesn't happen at temperatures greater than 35F, so he has to keep his Forge that cold.

-In Stress vs Cold, we wrote about some of the psychological benefits of deliberate cold exposure and how changing the story you tell yourself about your stress can extend your life.
-That was when we discovered that a freezing cold ice bath calms brain wave data better than meditation.
+In Stress vs Cold, I wrote about some of the psychological benefits of deliberate cold exposure and how changing the story you tell yourself about your stress can extend your life.
+That was when I discovered that a freezing cold ice bath calms brain wave data better than meditation.

-To discover whether the same benefits were available to someone without experience in ice bath meditation, we invited a successful personal trainer who was new to deliberate cold exposure to try our before/after brainwave protocol.
+To investigate whether the same benefits were available to someone without experience in ice bath meditation, I invited a successful personal trainer who was new to deliberate cold exposure to try the before/after brainwave protocol.

-She began by meditating indoors, warm and dry, while we measured her brain waves using the Muse headset.
+She began by meditating indoors, warm and dry, while I measured her brain waves using the Muse headset.